 Faculty teaching a writing or writing-intensive course can request a workshop on a wide variety of topics.
 Center staff tailor each workshop to the assignments and student needs identified by the faculty member.
 Each workshop is "hands on."
 To request a workshop, faculty can call the Center or access the Centerís Website.

 The Center maintains an extensive library of resource materials.
 Faculty can request books and articles related to the teaching of writing in the disciplines.
 The Centerís Website offers resources organized by course.

 Together with the Writing Program and CITE, the Center sponsors a Writing Associates program.
 Funded by a generous gift from Saul Fox, Writing Associates are specially selected upper-division undergraduates carefully trained to work as peer tutors with students in first-year writing courses.
-This project provides extra support to students struggling with the challenges of University demands and supports the professional development of students who plan to become teachers.
+This project provides extra support to students struggling with the challenges of university demands and supports the professional development of students who plan to become teachers.

 In collaboration with the College of Education, the Center offers a variety of internship experiences to graduate and undergraduate students, especially to TESOL students.
-Masters and Doctoral students in the TESOL program work with the large number of students using the Center whose first language is other than English.
+Mastersí and Doctoral students in the TESOL program work with the large number of students using the Center whose first language is other than English.
 The Center also serves as a fieldwork site for Education students doing practicum work.

 The Writing Center is also part of a state funded "Link to Learn" project to use technology to support standards-driven instruction in the content areas.
 Pre-service and in-service teachers receive training and fieldwork through the Center.